belgianmobility/nextmoov-smop-otp/README.md

 When the system is started you can acces your brand new OTP instance on http://localhost:8080/

 A `router-config.json` example file is provided to get GTFS RT update and JC Decaux / Villo.
+See [General > data-sources](https://github.com/nextmoov/nextmoov-smop-general#data-sources) about the GTFS RT feeds.